tidymodels/corrr/README.md

 following structure:

   - A `tbl` with an additional class, `cor_df`
-  - An extra “rowname” column
+  - An extra “term” column
   - Standardized variances (the matrix diagonal) set to missing values (`NA`) so they can be ignored.